TPapiernik/Module_02_Challenge/README.md

 ### Disadvantages of Refactoring Code

-A disadvantage of the Refactored Code, as it is currently implemented, is in terms of the order of the values contained within the dataset.
-In order for the correct expected results to be output, all the values contained within the dataset need to be sorted prior to running the analysis so that the Stock Ticker Symbols and corresponding values are in ascending alphabetical order, corresponding to the order of the Stock Ticker Symbols contained within the `tickers` Array.
-If the blocks of values, or individual values themselves were presented out of order, a result would be returned other than the correct expected one.

-Despite longer runtimes, the Original version of the code avoids this problem by considering each row of data in isolation and checking for a Stock Ticker Symbol match.
-In this way, the Original Code would output the correct expected result for each Stock Ticker Symbol even if the dataset under consideration was un-sorted.
+A disadvantage of the Rafactored code is in usage of available memory.
+The Original code uses only one Array to contain the Stock Ticker Symbols, while the calculated results are output once all the rows have been looped through for each iteration.

+In contrast, the Refactored code uses 4 Arrays, 3 of which are used to temporarily store the calculated results until all the rows have been looped through.
+Then the Arrays themselves are looped through to output the results.